zedlopez/ifm/Writing with Inform.md

 ```

 would ensure that "reveal the explosion" works nicely whichever story file format is used.

+The terms `Glulx` and `Z-machine` above are used a little loosely, for historical reasons.
+They really mean to choose between a 32-bit architecture, as exemplified by the Glulx virtual machine for interactive fiction devised around 2000, and a 16-bit architecture, as exemplified by the Z-machine from around 1980.
+The difference is partly in the size of numbers which can be stored, but affects many other things as well, as all modern IF uses the default `Glulx` setting, that is, 32-bit.

+However, it is now possible to compile Inform projects to C programs too, in which case they will run as executables on whatever computer then compiles those C programs: they will not run in virtual machines but on actual ones.
+The C output option also uses 32-bit, and so when compiling to C, which can only be done using Inform as a command-line tool, headings `(for Glulx only)` are used and those `(for Z-machine only)` are not.
+Inform does also support `(for C only)` and `(not for C)`, but these should only be used if really necessary.

 ## Extensions can include other extensions